ampproject/bentojs.dev/site/en/guides/getting-started-with-Eleventy-and-Bento.md

 ```
 {% endraw %}

+Note: we've been using Nunjucks templates here, but this works for all Eleventy supported templating languages.

-But this still requires us to import the component script and styles whenever we're using the component, which requires a lot of copy pasting.
-In the next section we're going to show you how to avoid this by creating a generic Bento shortcode.
+This approachs solves the problem of avoiding duplicate imports, but still requires us to import the component script and styles whenever we're using the component.
+This potentially means a lot of copy pasting.
+We can avoid this by creating a custom shortcode for importing Bento components.

 ## Bento component shortcut

 [Eleventy shortcodes](https://www.11ty.dev/docs/shortcodes/) enable reusing functionality across your templates.
 We're going to create such a shortcode for importing Bento components.
 We're again using the `eleventy-plugin-head` plugin, but this time we have to use the API `pluginHead.head.add('path', 'key', 'value')` to add elements to the `head`, as shortcodes don't work inside of other shortcodes.

 We use our shortcode to register the required Bento runtime and component scripts in the head.
-The name of the Bento component gets passed via parameter:
+The name of the Bento component gets passed via parameter.
+We also have to pass the input path of the current document for the plugin to be able to track which page needs which Bento components:

 ```js
 const pluginHead = require('eleventy-plugin-head');